Table of Contents

 - If you’re fishing at night, you’ll need a pair that’s waterproof and features a larger diameter for nighttime use.

-- If you’re purchasing binoculars for birding, you can expect to pay more.
+- If you’re purchasing field glasses for birding, you can expect to pay more.
 With this hobby, image quality will be everything.
-Lower priced binoculars will not offer the type of image clarity and light transmission that’s a must in order to identify a species.
+Lower priced field glasses will not offer the type of image clarity and light transmission that’s a must in order to identify a species.

 - Proper care and maintenance is essential.
-These binoculars come equipped with roof prisms and HD lens glass, both of which are delicate and require special care during the cleaning process.
+These field glasses come equipped with roof prisms and HD lens glass, both of which are delicate and require special care during the cleaning process.